 List of Famous Indian Literature Awards

 Literary awards are those awards which are conferred to the authors and poets for good piece of writing and their associated contributions towards betterment of Indian Literature.
 This includes literature works in any officially recognized language of India including English as well.
-Some of these major popular literature awards are given by Government of India while some other by different organizations.
-This article provides full information about famous different Indian literature awards and the institute/organisation offering those awards.
+Some of these major prestigious awards are given by Government of India while some other by different organizations.
+This article provides information about famous different Indian literature awards and the institute/organisation offering those awards.

 Highest Indian Literature Awards : Gyanpeeth Award (Jnanpith Award)

 - Awarded by – Gyanpeeth Trust

 - First Awardee – G Shankar Kurup in year 1965